adiabuk/binance/README.md

-# Binance API client in Python
+# Simple Binance API client in Python

 - Does not require an api key for public methods
 - Compatible with Python 2.7-3.6